Zeljko Kalac: Move to England

 In 1995, Kalac followed many Australian players in a move to Europe with English Division One side Leicester City.
 Here he only made three first team appearances, one each in the league and League Cup, and his final appearance as a substitute in the 1996 Football League First Division play-off final against Crystal Palace, with the score 1–1.
 He came on in the final minute of extra-time as Leicester manager Martin O'Neill believed that due to Kalac's size, he would be able to save penalties during the shootout.
 But Steve Claridge scored at the other end with the last kick of the game, 20 seconds after Kalac had come onto the pitch, and the Foxes were promoted to the Premiership without needing a shootout.

-With Kevin Poole remaining as first choice keeper, a transfer deal was agreed for Kalac to go to Wolves, along with fellow Australian Steve Corica for £1.75m.
+With Kevin Poole remaining as first choice keeper, a transfer deal was agreed for Kalac to go to Wolverhampton Wanderers, along with fellow Australian Steve Corica for £1.75 million.
 But after making the move to Wolves he was unable to attain a UK work permit, and amid a long appeal process, the deal fell through and he returned to Sydney United.

 The next season in the NSL, he played every match for United helping them to the most successful season in over a decade, comfortably winning the league before being beaten in the grand final.

 A move to England was again on the cards in 1997 at Portsmouth.
 Terry Venables, who was also coaching the Australian national side at the time, sought to sign Kalac but he was again denied a work permit and the deal fell through.